Towards Healthcare Research & Consulting

 How did the In Vitro (Cell and Tissue-Based) Segment Lead the Market in 2025?

-The in vitro (cell and tissue-based) segment dominated the cardiotoxicity screening market in 2025.
+The in vitro (cell and tissue-based) segment dominated the cardiotoxicity screening market by 55% share in 2025.
 It is mainly propelled by the rising requirement for more precise, affordable, and ethical options to animal testing in drug development.
 Ongoing innovations include 3D bio-printed cardiac tissues, which use decellularized extracellular matrix (dECM) hydrogels as bio-ink, for mimicking the complex 3D anisotropic structure of the human heart.

 In Silico/Computational (Simulation, PBPK-QT Models)